haider-deku/student-platforme/README.md

 # student-platforme
-a web platforme will be used by uni studentss to share courses exames and help each others
+a web platforme will be used by uni students to share courses exames and help each others